 Other practical climate change adaptations that have been suggested in MPA management and design include increasing species’ resilience through protection from other stressors, protecting future habitat, increasing connectivity, and protecting representative examples of a wide variety of habitats and ecological communities to support broader ecosystem resilience (DFO, 2018; DFO, 2020; Wilson et al., 2020).
 If implemented, these steps and concepts should help to ensure that MPAs and MPA networks are best positioned to continue to protect marine biodiversity and maintain their effectiveness as temperatures and other hydrographic properties evolve due to climate change.

-A species’ distribution is defined by the physical and environmental conditions they require for survival and their interactions with other species – a species’ niche.
-For many marine taxa, distribution can be, for the most part, constrained by temperature and depth, where temperature tolerance is determined by metabolic demands (Fry, 1971).
+A species’ distribution is constrained by the physical and environmental conditions they require for survival and their interactions with other species – a species’ niche.
+For many marine taxa, distribution can be, for the most part, controlled by temperature and depth, where temperature tolerance is determined by metabolic demands (Fry, 1971).
 Physiologically, narrower temperature tolerance in ectothermic organisms, like fish, is largely because they acquire oxygen directly from surrounding waters into their tissues through their gills.
 Endothermic, air-breathing marine mammals tend to have larger thermal tolerance niches because they do not acquire oxygen directly from the water around them (Pörtner & Farrell, 2008) and have the ability to behaviourally thermoregulate (Vaudo et al., 2016).
 When an organism is living at its upper or lower temperature limit, oxygen demand increases, often exceeding the organism’s ability to maintain it, causing reduced performance in ventilation and circulation (Pörtner, 2001).
 This can lead to reduced activity, feeding, growth, and reproductive fitness.
 In some cases, and over evolutionary time scales, adaptation to novel environmental conditions is possible.
 However, evidence suggests that the rapid environmental changes associated with climate change are already causing geographic shifts in distribution that track shifting distributions of species’ thermal niches (Pinsky et al., 2013; Crozier & Hutchings, 2014; Pinsky et al., 2021).

 The species-specific thermal niche is an important consideration when predicting how species’ distribution will respond to changing environmental conditions.
 This can be demonstrated by how cold-water species generally respond negatively to warmer winters, while warm-water species respond positively to warmer winters (Pinsky et al., 2021).
 The timing of a species’ distributional response is a product of the species’ thermal niche and the chronology of change (e.g., warming) associated with climate change.
 The term ‘time of emergence’ can be defined as the year in which SST exceeds a species’ upper thermal tolerance in a particular area of interest (Henson et al., 2017).
 As species shift towards the poles and into deeper, cooler waters (Pinsky et al., 2020), species of conservation concern may eventually emerge from their thermal niche within the MPAs, and other conservation areas, originally designated for their protection.
 The regional network of MPAs and other effective area-based conservation measures (OECMs) proposed for the Scotian Shelf, off Canada’s eastern coast (Figure 1) was designed without any explicit consideration for the impacts of climate change (DFO, 2018).
 To ensure this design is resilient to climate change, it is imperative to first assess the time of emergence of species of conservation value within the proposed site boundaries.
 Sites can then be prioritized for designation as MPAs accordingly, and sites that may require redesign (e.g., shifting boundaries or exclusion from the draft network) can be identified.
+Maybe put a sentence here about how this connects to Wilson et al.’s advice….

+Add Figure 1 here, unless Dal standard is to put all tables and figures at the end…